Lakeview Surgery Center and its organized health care arrangement

 HEALTH SAFETY RISKS.
 Under certain circumstances, when necessary to prevent a serious threat to your health and safety or to the health and safety of the public or another person.

-MILITARY AND NATIONAL SECURITY.
+Military and National Security/Correctional Institutions.
 If you are a member of the armed forces, as required by military command authorities.
 We may also release medical information about foreign military personnel to the appropriate foreign military authority.
 The Facility may also release your medical information to authorized federal officials for intelligence, counterintelligence, and other authorized national security activities.
+Also we may release medical information to the correctional institution where you are an inmate or to a law enforcement official who has custody of you for certain limited purposes (e.g., to provide you with health care).

 WORKER'S COMPENSATION.
 To persons (e.g., employers, insurance carriers, attorneys) in order to comply with workers’ compensation laws or other similar programs providing benefits for work-related injuries.

 HEALTH OVERSIGHT ACTIVITIES.
-To a health oversight agency for activities authorized by law to monitor the health care system, government programs and compliance with civil rights laws (e.g., fraud and abuse investigations, inspections and licensure, or disciplinary actions).
+We may disclose health information to a health oversight agency for activities authorized by law.
+These oversight activities include, for example, audits, investigations, inspections and licensure.
+These activities are necessary for the government to monitor health care system, government programs and compliance with civil right laws.

 LAW ENFORCEMENT.
-To law enforcement authorities for law enforcement purposes, such as (1) in response to a court order, subpoena, warrant, summons or similar process, (2) identify or locate suspect, fugitive, material witness or missing person, (3) if you are a victim of a crime, but only if your agreement is obtained or, under certain limited circumstances, if the Facility premises, and (6) in emergency circumstances, to report a crime, the location of the crime or victims, or the identity, description or location of the person who committed the crime.
-The Facility must comply with federal and state laws in making such disclosures.
+To law enforcement authorities for law enforcement purposes, such as (1) in response to a court order, subpoena, warrant, summons or similar process, (2) to identify or locate a suspect, fugitive, material witness or missing person, (3) if you are the victim of a crime, but only if your agreement is obtained or, under certain limited circumstances, if the Facility is unable to obtain your agreement, (4) about a death which is believed to be the result of criminal conduct, (5) to report a crime that occurred on Facility premises, and (6) in emergency circumstances, to report a crime, the location of the crime or victims, or the identity, description or location of the person who committed the crime.
+The facility must comply with federal and State laws in making such disclosures.

 RESEARCH.
 Federal law permits the surgery center to use and disclose medical information about you for research purposes, either with your specific, written authorization or when the study has been reviewed for privacy protection by an Institutional Review Board or Privacy Board before the research begins.